AlessandroMinali/rye/views/extra.md

     run Rum.new { ... }

 Once again we find yourselves in familiar water.
-If you don't know what this does, visit the [last tutorial](/lesson/1) where I explain how rack setups up our app.
+If you don't know what this does, visit the <a href="/lesson/1" target="_blank">last tutorial</a> where I explain how rack setups up our app.
 Let's go straight to the first `:on` block:

       on path('foo') do
         info("foo", self)